Sustainability

 AXA’s position on climate change

 The science shows there is a need for strong collective action to protect against climate change.
 Climate change is a medium to long-term risk, with a complex quantification of impacts on our activities.
-AXA’s strategy is not only to adapt, but also to take advantage of our expertise to provide solutions.
+AXA’s strategy is to take advantage of our expertise to provide solutions.
 Indeed, insurers are well equipped to contribute to the understanding of climate change through their risk management expertise, the vast number of claims data they collect, and the research they can fund to address climate-related risks.
 They also have a duty to disseminate knowledge about new risks.
 Through their underwriting decisions, they can also show the risks society is taking and foster prevention actions to mitigate them.

 AXA’s climate strategy currently includes the following initiatives: